-Anne Casselman shares the following story
+Anne Casselman shares the following story in Discover:

 “On December 26 an English teacher named Munwan was buying fish on the ferry dock of his town on the east coast of Sri Lanka when he noticed the ocean suddenly rise—just what an American magazine he had read described water doing before a tsunami strikes.
 He ran inland, shouting at people to follow him.
 Many thought he was out of his mind, but the 20 to 30 people who followed survived—and now think he is a hero.
 Munwan, who collects American and British magazines, was interviewed 10 days later by CNN correspondent Harris Whitbeck and held up the magazine that saved his life.
 It was the May 1994 issue of Discover.”

 The writer of the article—Waves of Destruction—that helped save these lives was Tim Folger.
 Tim is a contributing editor at Discover and the series editor of The Best American Science And Nature Writing.
 In 2007, he won the American Institute of Physics Science Writing Award for his article If An Electron Can Be in Two Places At Once, Why Can’t You?
 He has written about everything from the drought in the Southwest to a profile of a physicist who believes time does not exist.
 For a taste of his writing, I highly recommend his website, which can be found here.
 Two of my favorites are Stephen Hawking is Making His Comeback and Einstein’s Grand Quest for a Unified Theory.
 Tim is currently working on a book about resource scarcity.